haotianzh/deeprho/README.md

        where S<sub>n</sub> is physical position of the last SNP site, S<sub>1</sub> is the position of the first SNP site.
-    - `<MODEL_FINE>, <MODEL_LARGE>` are two pretrained-models, `deeprho` takes two-stages strategies to estimate recombination rate, `<MODEL_FINE>` is applied for estimating recombination background regions while `<MODEL_LARGE>` is used to fine-tune hotspot regions. two default models are included in this repo, users are also allowed to train their own models through following sections.
+    - `<MODEL_FINE>, <MODEL_LARGE>` are two pretrained-models, `deeprho` takes two-stages strategies to estimate recombination rate, `<MODEL_FINE>` is applied for estimating recombination background regions while `<MODEL_LARGE>` is used to fine-tune hotspot regions. two default models with a constant demographic model are included in this repo, users are also allowed to train their own models through following sections.
     - `<THRESHOLD>` define a threshold above which a region can be regarded as a hotspot.
 5x10<sup>-8</sup> is set as default.
     - `<GWS>` guides how large region the genealogies are inferred from.
 As our test, 1000 is a great choice to include as much information as possible for improving local genealogical inference.